-not necessarily associated with such large inter-methodological discrepancies.
-Although such discrepancies were detected for some of the analysed natural samples, this did obviously not apply to samples COL\UGW1 to COL\UGW4.
+Surprisingly, this is also true for four samples for which radioactive disequilibria had been identified (COL\UGW1 to COL UGW4).
+With respect to $^{235+238}$ U and $^{232}$ Th activities, a 100 % proportion of agreement on the $1\sigma$ level can be derived from the data and for K still 50%.
+In theory, the algorithm applied by the $\mu$ Dose software should not yield correct results since a major assumption of this algorithm is violated in the presence of radioactive disequilibria.
+As a consequence, we should expect large discrepancies between the applied methods since the determination of radionuclide activities in low-level HRGS and in the $\mu$ Dose system is based on differing approaches.
+Yet, our findings suggest that radioactive disequilibria are not necessarily associated with such large inter-methodological discrepancies.
+Although such discrepancies were detected for some of the analysed natural samples, this obviously did not apply to samples COL\UGW1 to COL\UGW4.
 A convincing explanation for this inconsistency can hardly be found at this moment.
-The findings for the Cologne samples are only based on a limited number of samples and are not supported by results obtained from the comparisons to the other laboratories (cf. Bayreuth and Gliwice).
-In the end, it can not be excluded that the results obtained for the four Cologne samples only match by chance.
+The findings for the Cologne samples are only based on a limited number of samples and are not supported by results obtained from the comparisons to the other laboratories (Bayreuth and Gliwice).
+In the end, the possibility cannot be excluded that the results obtained for the four Cologne samples only match by chance.
 At the moment, we cannot decide whether these results are only odd anomalies or whether they represent the normal case for samples in radioactive disequilibria.
-In order to give a final answer, further detailed and systematic investigations are required, including the question whether the magnitude of radioactive disequilibria is a decisive factor for the $\mu$ Dose-system's capability to determine values for the radionuclide concentrations that are in good agreement with results obtained by other methodological approaches.
+In order to give a final answer, further detailed and systematic investigations are required, including the question of whether the magnitude of radioactive disequilibria is a decisive factor for the $\mu$ Dose system's capability to determine values for the radionuclide concentrations that are in good agreement with results obtained by other methodological approaches.
 Regardless of the final answer to this question, we would like to point out that dose rates calculated from radionuclide concentrations of samples for which radioactive disequilibria have to be assumed will never be an accurate measure for trapped charge dating and should therefore be treated with care.

-The overall good performance of $\mu$ Dose-measurements is confirmed by the rate of agreement observed for the simulated environmental dose rates illustrated in Fig. 10.
-As described for the Nussy and Volkegem loess standards (see Sec.
-5.1), these dose rates were calculated for the coarse (90 - 200 $\mu$ m) grain fraction of HF-etched quartz using DRAC v1.2 (Durcan et al., 2015).
-For calculation, we applied the conversion factors provided by Guérin et al. (2011) and used a constant water content of $15 \pm 5$ % as well as a constant cosmic radiation of $0.150 \pm 0.015$ Gy · ka-1.
+The overall good performance of $\mu$ Dose measurements is confirmed by the rate of agreement observed for the simulated environmental dose rates illustrated in Fig. 10.
+As described for the Nussy and Volkegem loess standards (see Sect.
+5.1), these dose rates were calculated for the coarse (90-200 μm) grain fraction of HF-etched quartz using DRAC v1.2 (Durcan et al., 2015).
+For calculation, we applied the conversion factors provided by Guérin et al. (2011) and used a constant water content of $15\pm5\%$ as well as constant cosmic radiation of $0.150\pm0.015$ Gy ka-1.
 We would like to point out that these values were arbitrarily chosen and do not represent the actual moisture and cosmic radiation values that might be detected for the different sampling locations.